Fluorescence: In nature

-Compared to bioluminescence and biophosphorescence

 Fluorescence

-Fluorescence is the phenomenon of absorption of electromagnetic radiation, typically from ultraviolet or visible light, by a molecule and the subsequent emission of a photon of a lower energy (smaller frequency, longer wavelength).
-This causes the light that is emitted to be a different color than the light that is absorbed.
-Stimulating light excites an electron to an excited state.
-When the molecule returns to the ground state, it releases a photon, which is the fluorescent emission.
-The excited state lifetime is short, so emission of light is typically only observable when the absorbing light is on.
-Fluorescence can be of any wavelength but is often more significant when emitted photons are in the visible spectrum.
-When it occurs in a living organism, it is sometimes called biofluorescence.
-Fluorescence should not be confused with bioluminescence and biophosphorescence.
+When fluorescence occurs in a living organism, it is sometimes called biofluorescence.
+Fluorescence is distinct from bioluminescence and biophosphorescence.
 Pumpkin toadlets that live in the Brazilian Atlantic forest are fluorescent.

 Bioluminescence

 Bioluminescence differs from fluorescence in that it is the natural production of light by chemical reactions within an organism, whereas fluorescence is the absorption and reemission of light from the environment.
 Fireflies and anglerfish are two examples of bioluminescent organisms.
-To add to the potential confusion, some organisms are both bioluminescent and fluorescent, like the sea pansy Renilla reniformis, where bioluminescence serves as the light source for fluorescence.
+Some organisms are both bioluminescent and fluorescent, like the sea pansy Renilla reniformis, where bioluminescence serves as the light source for fluorescence.

 Phosphorescence

 Phosphorescence is similar to fluorescence in its requirement of light wavelengths as a provider of excitation energy.
-The difference here lies in the relative stability of the energized electron.
-Unlike with fluorescence, in phosphorescence the electron retains stability, emitting light that continues to "glow in the dark" even after the stimulating light source has been removed.
-For example, glow-in-the-dark stickers are phosphorescent, but there are no truly biophosphorescent animals known.
+The difference here lies in the relative stability of the energized molecule.
+Unlike with fluorescence, in phosphorescence the energized molecule is metastable, emitting light that continues to "glow in the dark" even after the stimulating light source has been removed.
+For example, glow-in-the-dark stickers are phosphorescent.
+Biophosphorescence in living organisms is exceptionally rare, only reported in a few millipedes.